Reformation in Denmark–Norway and Holstein: Background, Gustaf Trolle, interdict and the need for a functioning church

-While in Denmark, Trolle also ended up on the losing side of political conflict by backing Christian II, who had been deposed and replaced as king by Frederick I of Denmark and Frederick's successor Christian III of Denmark.
-As enemies of Christian II and Trolle, Frederick I of Denmark and later Christian III of Denmark also had a strained relationship with the papacy who backed the Catholic Christian II.
-In the Count's Feud 1534–1536, the papacy and Trolle supported the losing side again by supporting the pro-Christian II faction.
+While in Denmark, Trolle ended up on the losing side of political conflict by backing Christian II, who had been deposed and replaced as king by Frederick I of Denmark and Frederick's successor Christian III.
+As enemies of Christian II and Trolle, Frederick I and later Christian III also had a strained relationship with the papacy who backed the Catholic Christian II.
+In the Count's Feud (1534–1536), the papacy and Trolle supported the losing side again by supporting the pro-Christian II faction.
 At the end of the war in 1536, when Christian III entered Copenhagen, Archbishop Torben Bille was arrested along with two other bishops who were in the city at the time.
-The other bishops of the kingdom were also arrested around the country.
-The nobles took power and the king called for a lord's day in Copenhagen on October 20, 1536 and at this it was decided that the bishops would be deposed and their estates confiscated by the crown.
+The other bishops of the kingdom were arrested around the country.

+The nobles took power and the king called for a lord's day in Copenhagen on October 20, 1536.
+At this, it was decided that the bishops would be deposed and their estates confiscated by the crown.
 The cathedral chapters and monasteries were allowed to continue their activities until they were reformed.
 The monks of the monasteries were allowed to leave the monasteries, but if they chose to stay, they would preach Lutheran texts.
-Christian III also demanded that the councilors assure that no future bishop would be allowed to exercise secular power in Denmark.
+Christian III demanded that the councilors assure that no future bishop would be allowed to exercise secular power in Denmark.

 Christian III worked to organize a princely national church, which was independent from the papacy in Rome and the Catholic Church.
 A new church order was drawn up by order of the king in 1537 and could be implemented in final form in 1539.
-The bishops were replaced as diocesan chiefs by superintendents, a title which, however, became short-lived and soon returned to the name bishop.
+The bishops were replaced as diocesan chiefs by superintendents, a title which became short-lived and soon returned to the name bishop.
 These would be appointed by the king and they would not be allowed to earn any major income.
-The parish priests were instructed to preach the gospel and the congregation was to be brought up in the gospel doctrine.
+The parish priests were instructed to preach the Gospel, and the congregation was to be brought up in the Gospel doctrine.
 Lutheran Catechism was introduced for children.
 Thus, the Reformation had been fully implemented in Denmark.